AlwaysUp Frequently Asked Questions

 How can I get AlwaysUp to send me SMS/Text messages?

-I recently purchased AlwaysUp but have not received my registration information.
+I purchased AlwaysUp but have not received my registration information.
 What should I do?

 shortly after your credit card has passed all the necessary checks (to protect you against fraud).